Lepere History, Family Crest & Coats of Arms

 The surname Lepere was first found in Warwickshire where they held a family seat as Lords of the Manor.
 After the Battle of Hastings in 1066, William, Duke of Normandy, having prevailed over King Harold, granted most of Britain to his many victorious Barons.
 It was not uncommon to find a Baron, or a Bishop, with 60 or more Lordships scattered throughout the country.
 These he gave to his sons, nephews and other junior lines of his family and they became known as under-tenants.
 They adopted the Norman system of surnames which identified the under-tenant with his holdings so as to distinguish him from the senior stem of the family.
 After many rebellious wars between his Barons, Duke William, commissioned a census of all England to determine in 1086, settling once and for all, who held which land.
 He called the census the Domesday Book, indicating that those holders registered would hold the land until the end of time.
 The first on record of the name appears to be Robert Lepere, who was listed as a Templar in Warwickshire in 1185.

-Important Dates for the Lepere family
+Early History of the Lepere family

 This web page shows only a small excerpt of our Lepere research.
 Another 59 words (4 lines of text) covering the years 1200, 1295 and 1713 are included under the topic Early Lepere History in all our PDF Extended History products and printed products wherever possible.